JatinKashyaap/SQL_Project_for_data_analysis/README.md

 1. What are the top-paying jobs in India where the job title consist of Data Analyst and Business Analyst?
 2. What are the top 10 skills that are having the highest average salary in India?
 3. What are the top-paying data analyst jobs?
+4. What skills are required for these top-paying jobs?
-4. What skills are most in demand for data analysts?
+5. What skills are most in demand for data analysts?
-5. Which skills are associated with higher salaries?
+6. Which skills are associated with higher salaries?
-6. What are the most optimal skills to learn?
+7. What are the most optimal skills to learn?

 # Tools I Used
 For my deep dive into the data analyst job market, I harnessed the power of several key tools: